Jesse Gause: Quaker and Shaker years

-The Church of Jesus Christ of Latter Day Saints years
+Latter Day Saint years

 At the same time that Gause was moving to North Union, Latter Day Saints from New York were also emigrating to Ohio, settling in the environs of Kirtland, some fifteen miles east of North Union.
 It is not known when Gause came into contact with these new settlers, but some time after October 1831 he was baptized; this time his wife refused to follow him.
 Gause rose quickly to a position of prominence in his new faith; in an early record book it states that on March 8, 1832, Joseph Smith "[c]hose this day and ordained brother Jesse Gause and Broth[er] Sidney [Rigdon] to be my counsellors of the ministry of the presidency of the High Priesthood".
-A week later, Smith received a revelation concerning Gause's selection as a counselor in what later became known as the First Presidency, as well as giving him additional instructions concerning his new assignment.
+A week later, Smith said he received a revelation concerning Gause's selection as a counselor in what later became known as the First Presidency, as well as giving him additional instructions concerning his new assignment.
 Smith may have chosen a recent convert for such a responsible position due to Gause's experience with the Shaker communal society, because the Latter Day Saints had recently commenced their own communal experiment, the Law of Consecration.
 Both Gause and Smith's other counselor, Sidney Rigdon, had previous experience living in communal societies.

 Gause settled into his new role, accompanying Smith to Jackson County, Missouri, between April and June 1832, in order to set up the Law of Consecration.
 Upon returning to Kirtland, Gause started on a mission with Zebedee Coltrin on August 1, 1832.
 The two missionaries traveled to North Union, where six days later Gause attempted to persuade Minerva to accept Mormonism, but she continued to refuse to join him.
-He then attempted unsuccessfully to take their daughter, but had to leave "very much [e]nraged."
+He then attempted unsuccessfully to take their daughter but had to leave "very much [e]nraged."
 Within a short time, Coltrin became ill and decided to return to Kirtland.
 The two men "parted in the fellowship of the gospel" on August 20.
-From this date Gause simply disappears from Church history.
+From this date Gause simply disappears from church history.
 It is not known what occurred to sour him on Mormonism, but by the end of 1832 he had "denied the faith" and was probably the "Bro.
 Jesse" recorded as excommunicated on December 3, 1832.

-Gause's role in Church history went unacknowledged for decades.
+Gause's role in church history went unacknowledged for decades.
 The revelation given to him in 1832 was altered by replacing his name with his replacement in the First Presidency, Frederick G. Williams.
 His name was only recognized in the 1980 edition of the Doctrine and Covenants, but then only in the historical introduction to the revelation; his replacement's name remained in the text itself.
-Only after historians demonstrated his role in the formation of the Church hierarchy, beginning with Robert J. Woodford in 1975 and D. Michael Quinn in 1983, was his name restored to the church's list of general authorities.
+Only after historians demonstrated his role in the formation of the church hierarchy, beginning with Robert J. Woodford in 1975 and D. Michael Quinn in 1983, was his name restored to the church's list of general authorities.